roomle/roomle-button/README.md

       |  js | roomle-button.min.js
             | es6-promise.min.js
 ```
 The `es6-promise.min.js ` polyfill is only included for old legacy browsers which do not support native Promises (for more details see [can i use](http://caniuse.com/#feat=promises)).
+Ether load the Roomle Button script lazily and rely on the loading functionality based on the folder structure described before.
+If this is not possible you have to provide your own promise polyfill.
+This can be ether a URL to the polyfill file or the polyfill is directly included in your js build (not recommended by Roomle, because then the polyfill is shipped to every browser even to browsers which don't need the polyfill.
+This is waste of bandwidth, parse time and performance).

 For security reasons a SRI hash is included so you can be sure that the correct script is loaded (this is especially important when lazy loading the scripts).
 For more details on SRI see the following [MDN page](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)